more than you could ever possibly want to know about katt hernandez

 playing a solo in Mimer, at Norberg festival

 Well, it didn't work out in the end with Bure.
 He was psychotic and it got the better of him.
 But in consolation and continuing affirmation of life, it did not take long to return to my world of art spaces and near constant playing.
 I worked for four years as an assistant producer at Fylkingen- a decades-old venue for experimental music, dance and such.
-And I've been playing with a goodly array of Stockholm improvisers- playing all kinds of electronic music, jazz, free improvisation, new compositions- all sorts of things!
-There are so many wonderful human beings here, who have been very kind and welcoming to me, which makes me extraordinarily happy.
+And played with a goodly array of Stockholm improvisers- playing all kinds of electronic music, jazz, free improvisation, new compositions- all sorts of things!
+There seemed to be so many wonderful human beings here, who were very kind and welcoming to me at first.
+It made me extraordinarily happy.
 After all those years, I took up doing electroacoustic composition again at the Electronic Music Studio, studying, making work, trying to find the lost ghosts of the universally dissappearing urban worlds I love.
 After 17 years of waiting for and giving up on the opportunity to be able to study again, I went to the Kungliga Musik Högskolan, where i graduated with a masters in EAM composition in 2014.
 No matter what further disasters may ensue, I will remain always happy and grateful for the two years I had there.

 After that I was sick for a year with diskbråk- a truely un-fun and mightily painful affliction of the spine and legs requiring things like surgery.
 During that time one of my landlords developed a jealousy complex because I met a nice man and threw me, limping, into the street.
 I lived in 5 different houses in a year, and it was the first time a small few of the people in the marvelous community I have lived in really treated me badly.
 Ah but they are human- and no re-birth lasts forever.
 I played and produced all the way through it, limping fiercely to every place I might take solace in the creation of sonic wonderments in kind.